-House Interviews: Thursday, February 4, 2016 through Sunday, February 7, 2016 **Interviews will be managed by and coordinated through each individual SIC House that the applicant has applied for.
+House Interviews: **Interviews will be managed by and coordinated through each individual SIC House that the applicant has applied for.
 Applicants should expect to receive communication from SIC House Recruitment Coordinators directly.

-Notifications of acceptance/placement will be sent out: Week of February 8, 2016
+Notifications of acceptance/placement will be sent out: Friday, February 5, 2021

-The completed application must be submitted no later than Sunday, January 31, 2016, by 11:59p.m.
-Application information will be reviewed by the Residence Hall Director whom supervises and oversees the Special Interest Community program as well as be distributed to the Recruitment Coordinators of the respective SIC Houses that the applicant has applied to.
+The completed application must be submitted no later than Monday, February 1, 2021, by 11:59 pm, after this date applications will continue to be accepted on a late and rolling basis should spaces still be available.
+Priority will be given to applicants that have submitted their application in a timely manner by the originally advertised application deadline.
+Application information will be reviewed by the Assistant Director of the Special Interest Communities, as well as be distributed to the Recruitment Coordinators of the respective SIC Houses that the applicant has applied to.
 Applications that are incomplete in any way will not be reviewed.
 All candidates should expect to receive communication directly from the SIC Recruitment Coordinator(s) for an individual interview if they should be considered by the SIC House that they selected as their preference.